IshitaGopal/telegram-analysis/README.md

 note: [gitignore.io](https://www.toptal.com/developers/gitignore/) is a nice resource for automatically generating .gitignore with files which are usually ignored/

 ### Using Telethon to access the API
-1. [Telethon](https://docs.telethon.dev/en/stable/) is a wrapper for the API in Python which makes it easy to interact with Telegram's API.
+1. [Telethon](https://docs.telethon.dev/en/stable/) is a Python library which is a wrapper for the Telegram API and makes it quite easy to interact with Telegram's API.
 I use the get_messages() method to collect messages which takes the channel/group id as an input.

+TelegramClient creates a client which makes requests on your behalf to the API in order and retrieves information (or changes something within the application) Avaialble (methods)[https://docs.telethon.dev/en/stable/quick-references/client-reference.html#messages]

 ```
 # Example